 For many readers of Creative Bloq, CGI art will be their full-time profession.
-But for others, like Mark Dearman, creative director at Bristol agency True, it’s a hobby that takes them outside of their normal day job.
+But for others, like Mark Dearman, creative director at Bristol agency True (opens in new tab), it’s a hobby that takes them outside of their normal day job.

-“I started to experiment with CGI around seven years ago,” he explains.
+“I started to experiment with CGI around [nine] years ago,” he explains.
 “In part this was to allow me to create assets and motion for commercial projects.
 But I also wanted an outlet for ideas that weren’t necessarily linked to business objectives.“

 What it offers him is the freedom to explore ideas and techniques without any commercial constraints, he continues.
 “When you’re working to a deadline, you don’t always have the luxury of time to experiment.
 Experimentation and reflection are key to personal growth.
 I try and do a bit every day, even if it’s only an hour.
 Usually over lunch or early evening.
 I render through the night.”

 And over the years, it’s become an invaluable part of his creative process.
 “I believe creation is an act of discovery; if you want to come up with good and new ideas, you have to put in the time,” he reasons.
 “Often, the idea I start with has become something completely different and unexpected by the end of the process.
 I use my Instagram feed (opens in new tab) as a digital sketchbook and reference it in my day-to-day work.”